Magnetism in Gemstones

 Summary of Magnetic Testing Methods: When testing gems, the Direct Method can be applied first to check for strong magnetism.
 A pick-up response is generally diagnostic for Garnet when identifying common gems that are transparent and of average size.
 Large Garnet gems and Garnet roughs with irregular surfaces may not pick up, but most types will drag.
 For transparent gems other than strongly magnetic Garnet, Peridot, and Tourmaline, magnetic testing using the near-frictionless Floatation method is usually necessary to separate one gem type from another in order to narrow the possibilities for identification.

 Floatation Videos: Click or Tap to Play

-Except in the few cases when magnetic testing results are diagnostic for a particular gem, additional testing using other gem identification tools is usually required to arrive at a final identification.
+Except in the few cases when magnetic testing results are diagnostic for a particular gem, additional testing using other gem identification tools is usually required to arrive at a conclusive identification.
 This is true even for most Garnets when we want to determine the particular species or variety of Garnet.

 1) Dark orange Hessonite Garnet

 2) Mali Garnet